konrad-kaminski/spring-kotlin-coroutine/README.md

 > Note that [`DeferredRestOperations`](spring-kotlin-coroutine/src/main/kotlin/org/springframework/kotlin/experimental/coroutine/web/client/DeferredRestOperations.kt) does not need [`@EnableCoroutine`](spring-kotlin-coroutine/src/main/kotlin/org/springframework/kotlin/experimental/coroutine/EnableCoroutine.kt) in order to work.
 Underneath [`DeferredRestOperations`](spring-kotlin-coroutine/src/main/kotlin/org/springframework/kotlin/experimental/coroutine/web/client/DeferredRestOperations.kt) uses [`createCoroutineProxy`](spring-kotlin-coroutine/src/main/kotlin/org/springframework/kotlin/experimental/coroutine/proxy/CoroutineProxy.kt).

+### Web Flux web methods

+By using `spring-webflux-kotlin-coroutine` module instead of `spring-webmvc-kotlin-coroutine` web methods which are suspending functions will use Spring Web Flux.
+This enables them to use non-blocking I/O API.

+## CoroutineWebClient

+`CoroutineWebClient` is a counterpart of the Spring Web Flux `WebClient` component.
+The differences between these components can be found mainly in the functions which operate on reactive types - in `CoroutineWebClient` they are suspending functions operating on regular types.
+Also the naming of the methods can be slightly different (e.g. in `WebClient` you can find `bodyToMono` and in `CoroutineWebClient` it is simply `body`).

+## Functional style routes definition

+TBD

+## CoroutineMongoRepository

+`spring-data-mongodb-kotlin-coroutine` contains support for `CoroutineMongoRepository`-based repositories.
+These repositories work as regular Spring Data Mongo or Spring Data Mongo Reactive repositories, but have support for suspending functions and `ReceiveChannel` type.

+## CoroutineMongoTemplate

+`CoroutineMongoTemplate` is a counterpart of regular `MongoTemplate`, but contains suspending functions instead of regular ones.

+## EnableCoroutineMongoRepositories

+The `@EnableCoroutineMongoRepositories` annotation works just like `@EnableMongoRepositories` annotation, but enables the usage of `CoroutineMongoRepository` repositories.

 ### ListenableFuture extensions

 The [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines) library provides interoperability functions with many existing asynchronous libraries (